 Another feature of SwiftKey is it suggests numbers.
 For my postcode or my phone number, I don’t need to type.
 The first tap does the magic, and you can find the amount you want.
 In other aspects, Gboard does a better job.

+Winner: Tie.
 Score: SwiftKey: 1, Gboard: 1.
-Well, no doubt the winner is Gboard because SwiftKey is falling behind in word prediction.
+Well, no doubt the winner is Gboard because SwiftKey is falling behind in predicting words.

-There is a difference in how both search.
-Gboard shows a small keyboard size window the search results while SwiftKey opens a window which occupies over 75% of the screen and shows you the page.
-Gboard uses a different style and layout than the browser while SwiftKey shows the same page which is a browser would display.
-There isn’t a point on who is the winner because the article is SwiftKey vs Gboard, not two search engine’s comparison.
+There is a difference in how both keyboards search the web.
+Gboard shows a small keyboard-size window, while SwiftKey opens a window which occupies over 75% of the screen and shows you the results.
+Gboard shows the results in a different style than the browsers show.
+SwiftKey shows the same page which looks exactly like a webpage.
+The point of this article is SwiftKey vs Gboard, not a comparison of two search engines.

 SwiftKey comes with a store where the user can download themes.
 The store comes with over 300 themes.
 Creating a custom theme is also easy.
 You have options to add a background image, enable or disable borders and add or remove the number line.
 All the available themes on the store are free to install.